Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 Bottom line: OPC saves ₹15,000 to ₹25,000 per year in compliance costs due to fewer meetings, simplified returns, and reduced professional fees.

 OPC must file Form AOC-4 within 180 days from the close of the financial year (vs 30 days from AGM for Pvt Ltd).
-Missing this extended deadline still attracts ₹100 per day penalty under Section 137(3) of the Companies Act, with no maximum cap.
+Missing this extended deadline attracts a penalty of ₹10,000 + ₹100 per day for continuing default under Section 137(3) of the Companies Act, capped at ₹2,00,000 for the company and ₹50,000 for officers in default (post Companies Amendment Act, 2020).

 Nominee Appointment for OPC